pocke/slide-level_up_vim/slide.md

 (DEMO)

-- When Operator is pressed twice, Operator is applied for a line.
+- Press operator twice, Apply for a line.
+- Press operator with shift key, Apply between cursor and EOL.

 ---